pinyaras/GMAClient/README.md

           "measurement_guard_interval_ms": 0
         },
         "LTE": {
-          "qos_aware_scheduler": true, //qos_steer use case only, set to true to enable qos aware scheduler for LTE.
+          "qos_aware_scheduler": true, //qos_steer environment only, set to true to enable qos aware scheduler for LTE.
           "resource_block_num": 25, //number of resouce blocks for LTE, 25 for 5 MHZ, 50 for 10 MHZ, 75 for 15 MHZ and 100 for 20 MHZ.
           "measurement_interval_ms": 100,
           "measurement_guard_interval_ms": 0